solo-io/go-utils/changelogutils/README.md

 Any repository set up with the Solo bot webhook for CI and release builds can opt into using the automated changelog provided in this utility.
 The benefits of using the changelog include:

-- Automatically producing the description for the github release page, and optionally the docs.
+- Automatically producing the description for the github release page, and optionally the docs, with zero effort.
-- Ensuring that every change is described for in the release notes, with links to Github issues.
+- Ensuring that every change is described in the release notes, with links to Github issues.
+- Ensuring that the release notes are consistently formatted across releases and repos.
 - Ensuring that the release versions are incremented correctly according to semantic versioning.

-## Turning on Changelogs
+## Turning on Changelog

 Add a top-level directory called "changelog" in the repo.
 This directory will ultimately contain a structure like the following: